This page refers to Drunk Driving Statistics in North Carolina.

 Since laws differ between states, if you are located in South Carolina, please click here.

-The Impact of Drunk Driving on North Carolina By the Numbers
+The Impact of Drunk Driving on North Carolina by the Numbers

 When you buckle up and begin to drive, it’s reasonable to expect others to drive responsibly – though we all know that’s not really the case.
 There are all kinds of distracted and impaired drivers on the road causing car accidents each day.
 Possibly the worst people we share the road with are drunk drivers.